Surgical lighting: Technical development

 In the mid-1850s, operating rooms were built towards the southeast with windows in the ceiling to benefit from natural sunlight as much as possible.
 The biggest problem was the dependence of lighting and whether a surgical procedure could be done on the time of day and weather conditions.
 Furthermore, a doctor, nurse or medical equipment easily blocked the light.
 The use of mirrors on the four corners of the ceiling to reflect sunlight towards the operating table only slightly alleviated these problems.
 Attempts were made to use an optical condenser in an indirect light to reduce the heating, but without success.
 The entrance of electric lights into the operating room in the 1880s was accompanied by problems.
 With early electrical technology control of the light emitted was poor.
 Electric light was still moving and diffuse, with great heat radiation.

-Light-emitting diodes as light sources remove the problem of heat radiation and reduce energy requirements.
+Many operating room lights used halogen lamps or xenon lamps, some with backup lamps that operated in case of lamp failure until the advent of Light-emitting diodes as light sources since 2007 which remove the problem of heat radiation and reduce energy requirements.
+Early LED surgical lamps suffered from color shadows since several LEDs with distinct colors and their own reflectors were used but modern LED surgical lamps do not have this problem.
+Surgical lights can have cameras that are pointed at the surgical field, and many surgical lights can be used with disposable handles.